 Add oats and mix on low until combined.

-On a cookie sheet with parchment paper, start forming your cookie dough balls.
-When “balling” the cookies, you want your cookie dough balls to be about 2.5-3” in diameter and look like a round disk.
-Space them at least 1” apart, they will spread a little when baking.
+Using your hands start forming your cookie dough balls.
+When “balling” the cookies, you want your cookie dough balls to be about 2 1/2 inches in diameter and look like a round disk.
+Space them at least 1 inch apart, they will spread a little when baking.

-Gluten Free - Replace the organic flour for 185 grams (1 1/4 cups) organic gluten free flour blend.
+Gluten Free - Use gluten free oats.
+Replace the organic flour for 185 grams (1 1/4 cups) organic gluten free flour blend.
 Our favorite is Namaste Organic Perfect Flour Blend.

-High Altitude - bake at 375 degrees for 8 minutes.
+High Altitude - bake at 375°F for 8 minutes or until set and puffy.